Raleigh (band)

-RALEIGH is a Canadian experimental indie-rock band from Calgary, AB.
+RALEIGH is a Canadian experimental indie-rock band from Calgary, Alberta.
 Born out of a collaboration between songwriters Brock Geiger and Clea Anais in 2010, the band has evolved to currently include Matt Doherty (drums) and Will Maclellan (bass).

 The band has released two full-length records independently, New Times in Black and White (2011), and Sun Grenades & Grenadine Skies (2013) and has toured extensively in Canada.
-Both albums charted on the Canadian Earshots National Top 50!
+Both albums charted on the Canadian Earshots National Top 50.

-In support of Sun Grenades & Grenadine Skies, the band also toured for three weeks in the UK, and Germany.
+In support of Sun Grenades & Grenadine Skies, the band also toured for three weeks in the UK and Germany.